-Keratosis Pilaris is a common skin concern of patients is dry rough patches with little firm bumps.
-Most commonly this skin issue develops on the backs of the upper arms.
-Other body areas are the thighs, cheeks, and buttocks.
+Keratosis pilaris is a common skin concern.
+It’s easily indicated by dry, rough patches with little firm bumps, most often on the backs of the upper arms.
+However, it can also develop in other body areas like the thighs, cheeks, and buttocks.

-Keratosis pilaris results from a firm plug in the hair follicles.
-This plug is a hard protein called keratin that builds up and does not slough off the skin normally.
-Flesh-colored sandpaper-like bumps are the most common presentation, though occasionally redness and inflammation can be the most obvious symptoms.
+Keratosis pilaris is caused by a firm plug in the hair follicles of the skin.
+This plug is made of a hard protein called keratin that builds up and does not slough off the skin normally.
+Flesh-colored, sandpaper-like bumps are the most common sign of keratosis pilaris, although occasionally redness and inflammation can be the most obvious symptoms.

-This condition is associated with dry skin, and in the dry climate of Reno we recommend everyone to take steps to avoid dry irritated skin.
-Soaps are drying to the skin, so avoiding harsh soaps and opting for gentle cleansers such as Dove or Cetaphil will improve the hydration of the skin.
-Spending time in water dries skin also, so limiting shower and bath time is recommended.
-Applying a moisturizing cream once to twice a day, such as CeraVe or Cetaphil cream, will also benefit your skin.
-Wintertime is drier than the summer so keratosis pilaris does tend to flare in the winter.
+Keratosis pilaris is associated with dry skin, and in the dry climate of Reno we recommend everyone to take steps to avoid dry, irritated skin.
+Certain soaps can be especially drying, so avoiding these and opting for gentle cleansers such as Dove or Cetaphil will improve the hydration of the skin.
+Sometimes, patients can even achieve results by simply switching soaps.
+Spending time in water dries your skin also, so limiting shower and bath time is recommended.
+Make sure to apply a moisturizing cream once to twice a day, such as CeraVe or Cetaphil cream.
+Finally, adjust your skincare regimen with the seasons, since times of the year like winter can be especially dry.